leoloveisme/happybeings/Book V Episode II - Walk of children/About.md

-Dominance of money
-Slaves forever?
-Autonomous people
-First free and prosperous open source city
+# Happy People
-Walk of children
+## Walk of children
+### Book V Episode II

+is about getting free from the slavery of money